ESGF/esgf-download/docs/docs/index.md

 ## Setup

-Run `pip install esgpull` to install the latest release and its dependencies.
+Run `$ pip install esgpull` to install the latest release and its dependencies.

 Have a look at the [Installation page](installation) for more ways to install.